apptainer/singularity-admindocs/configfiles.rst

 Alternatively, you can view the *capability.json* file where all these changes will be reflected.

-To know more about the capabilities do:
+To know more about the capabilities you can add do:

 .. code-block:: none